giry-dev/mangrove-docs/docs/strat-lib/guides/approvals.md

 # Approvals

-During trade settlement, Mangrove needs certain approvals for transferring funds between the offer taker and maker with Mangrove as an intermediary.
+During trade settlement, Mangrove needs certain approvals for transferring funds between the offer taker and the maker with Mangrove as an intermediary.

 ### Call sequence overview